 The clinic offers same day or next day appointments, therefore follow up appointments are rarely booked ahead of time.
 Patients are given an Appointment Reminder Card and are asked to make their follow up appointment when it fits into the patients schedule.
 Open Access allows patients to be seen in a timely manner.
 Each day 75% of the appointments are reserved for open access appointments.

-Appointments that are booked ahead include: Prenatal, Well Baby Visits, Preventative Health Maintenance (PHM) and Blood Appointments (which must be ordered by the Physician or NP and not able to be completed during LifeLabs hours).
+Appointments that are booked ahead include: Prenatal, Well Baby Visits, Preventative Health Maintenance (PHM) and Blood Appointments (for blood work ordered by the Physician or NP and not able to be completed during LifeLabs hours).